hashicorp/terraform-aws-terraform-enterprise/README.md

 # Terraform Enterprise AWS Module

+**IMPORTANT**: You are viewing a **beta version** of the official module to install Terraform Enterprise.
+This new version is **incompatible with earlier versions**, and it is not currently meant for production use.
+Please contact your Customer Success Manager for details before using.

 This is a Terraform module for provisioning a Terraform Enterprise Cluster on AWS.
 Terraform Enterprise is our self-hosted distribution of Terraform Cloud.
 It offers enterprises a private instance of the Terraform Cloud application, with no resource limits and with additional enterprise-grade architectural features like audit logging and SAML single sign-on.

 ## About This Module